SyuW/1D-Schrodinger/README.md

 solving differential equations numerically 😃!

 ## First phase: Solve the 1D TISE for arbitrary potential ##
 One way to construct a time-varying quantum state is through superpositions of eigenstates of the system's Hamiltonian operator, which form a complete orthogonal basis.
-Looking qualitatively at how the energy eigenstates depend on potential shape is also pretty instructive.
+Looking qualitatively at how the energy eigenstate probability densities depend on potential shape is also pretty instructive.
 Hence, we need to solve the 1D time independent Schrodinger equation (TISE), a second order ODE.

 Some methods I've tried: